-kneat.com currently reports its results in the European Euro.
-It is expected that upon completion of the Transaction, the Resulting Issuer's revenue will be reported in the Canadian dollar.
-Fluctuations in the cross exchange rates between the European Euro, United States dollar and Canadian dollar may have a material adverse effect on the business, financial condition and operating results of the Resulting Issuer.
-To date, kneat.com has not engaged in exchange rate hedging activities, and the Resulting Issuer may not do so in the foreseeable future.
+kneat.com currently reports its results in the Canadian dollar.
+Fluctuations in the cross exchange rates between the European Euro, United States dollar and Canadian dollar may have a material adverse effect on the business, financial condition and operating results of the Company.
+To date, kneat.com has not engaged in exchange rate hedging activities and may not do so in the foreseeable future.